roberttheXRPbruce/TheXrpCrossBorderDevice/README.md

 The X, The R, The P, The Waves, The Drops, The Rails, The Cross Borders, they are all there in their simplest form and they are on their front foot.

-Created with GIMP using text layers and using text symbols only, ie X and ~ (tilde)
+Created with GIMP using preservable text layers and using text symbols only, ie X and ~ (tilde)

 Sizes 128x128px, 64x64px, 32x32px, 16x16px